voodooattack/when-ts/README.md

 Here are some possible expansions on the idea.
 These require further discussion before they're mature enough to include:

-- Inhibitors that can suppress an action: these would inhibit a certain event and prevent it from triggering.
-Alternatively, the possibility for an action to disable/inhibit another action during a tick could be introduced.
 - Sexual reproduction of state machines: possible use of a similar mechanic to the one used in organic cells to combine two different programs (DNA) by randomly selecting an equal half of each.
 - Mutation: Possible, but difficult since we can't swap code like basepairs.
 The simplest possible mutation would be a random swap of conditions between two randomly selected actions.